michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 **Last write wins (discarding concurrent writes)**

 Attach a timestamp to each write and pick the most "recent" as the winner.
-LWW achieves convergance at the cost of durability.
+LWW achieves convergence at the cost of durability.
 This may be OK for caching, but not when data loss in unacceptable.
 Also has timing issues.
 OK if you treat each key as immutable after written.

 **The "happens before" relationship and concurrency**